close

 does VPN slow down internet

 The internet is among the most basic utilities of the modern-day world.
 It facilitates almost every aspect of human life, be it travel, education, work, entertainment, or anything else.
-Though, the horror begins when one experiences poor internet speeds.
+However, the horror begins when one experiences poor internet speeds.

-Does VPN Slow Down Internet?
+Does a VPN Slow Down the Internet?

 There are several reasons users experience latency when connected through a VPN service.
 Here are the most prominent ones: